Refund Policy

 We also use your information to send you requested product information and promotional material and to enable us to manage your ongoing requirements, e.g. renewals, and our relationship with you, e.g. invoicing, client surveys etc.

 We may occasionally notify you via direct marketing about new services and special offers, events or articles we think will be of interest to you.
-We may send you regular updates by email or by post on insurance or risk matters.
-If you would rather not receive this information or do not wish to receive it electronically, email or write to us.
+You may opt out of receiving direct marketing communications at any time by:

 We welcome your questions and comments about privacy.
 If you have any concerns or complaints, please contact our Privacy Manager on the details listed above.